 Ida B. Wells grew up in the post–Civil War South and became a fierce opponent of lynching.
-She came to Chicago in 1893 to protest the exclusion of Negros from exhibits at the World's Columbian Exposition.
+She came to Chicago in 1893 to protest the exclusion of Negroes from exhibits at the World's Columbian Exposition.
 The Haitian building stood in as a center for Americans of color.
-Frederick Douglass, the noted abolitionist and advocate for equal rights, represented the Haitian government at the fair.
-Wells described Haiti's pavilion as “one of the gems of the World's Fair, and in it Mr. Douglass held high court.”
+Frederick Douglass, the noted abolitionist, and advocate for equal rights represented the Haitian government at the fair.
+Wells described Haiti's pavilion as “one of the gems of the World's Fair, and in it, Mr. Douglass held high court.”

 Ida B. Wells Frederick Douglass

-Wells and Douglass co-authored and published the book, "The Reason Why the Colored American Is Not In The World's Columbian Exposition."
-(Available in PDF or Audio Book [runtime: 3:07:33] in my Digital Research Library of Illinois History®.)
+Wells and Douglass co-authored and published the book, "The Reason Why the Colored American Is Not In The World's Columbian Exposition." (in PDF Format)

 Compiled by Neil Gale, Ph.D.